yassinejrad/Cyan/README.md

 # Cyan
-Cyan aims to be an easy, fast and secure password generator.
+An easy, fast and secure password generator.